What Design Features Should be Considered for Police Lockers?

-Shared locker facilities maximises locker usage.
+- Shared locker facilities maximise locker usage.
 It not only divides cost but is helpful to our environment also.
 Designing lockers with these locker features will help you make the most of your investment.

 Durable Lockers are a key feature

-Uniform lockers for the emergency services need to tough, secure and built to last.
-When built from a heavy duty construction, these large volume lockers will suit almost any sort of police attire.
+- Uniform lockers for emergency services need to be tough, secure and built to last.
+When built from a heavy-duty construction, these large volume lockers will suit almost any sort of police attire.

 Customise lockers for your police officers’ needs

-Customise your police officer personal storage lockers by choosing from a variety of options.
-These include police lockers with a separate locking compartments, charging facilities, drawers, a bench, and much more.
+- Customise your police officer personal storage lockers by choosing from a variety of options.
+These include police lockers with separate locking compartments, charging facilities, drawers, a bench, and much more.

-Uniform lockers can come with flat tops or sloped tops.
-Sloped tops prevent items being stored on top of lockers and keep the locker room tidy.
+- Uniform lockers can come with flat tops or sloped tops.
+Sloped tops prevent items from being stored on top of lockers and keep the locker room tidy.

 Which company is armed with the knowledge to incorporate these features into police lockers?

-Recently, our prime minister Boris Johnson stated a forthcoming shortfall of lockers for 20,000 police officers.
-Police officers will need lockers to keep their kit safely stored away.
+- Recently, our prime minister Boris Johnson stated a forthcoming shortfall of lockers for 20,000 police officers.
+Police officers will need lockers to keep their kits safely stored away.
 His department outlined equipment must be stored somewhere overnight and finding locker space would be the key.